Friday, October 02, 2009

 I do not view last week's amazing federal sentencing events as anything close to a referendum or even a significant turning point on the "war on drugs."
 That said, I do not think it is coincidental or inconsequential that Gall and Kimbrough involved drug offenses.
 And, as Mark's commentary notes at the end on this commentary, the critical question going forward is "What Will Congress Do?".

-December 19, 2007 in Booker and Fanfan Commentary, Drug Offense Sentencing, Federal Sentencing Guidelines, Gall reasonableness case, Kimbrough reasonableness case, New USSC crack guidelines and report, Who Sentences? | Permalink | Comments (0) | TrackBack
+December 19, 2007 in Booker and Fanfan Commentary, Drug Offense Sentencing, Federal Sentencing Guidelines, Gall reasonableness case, Kimbrough reasonableness case, New USSC crack guidelines and report, Who Sentences | Permalink | Comments (0) | TrackBack

 Tuesday, December 18, 2007